Steps to fight a deportation case

 Motion to Reopen & Terminate

-- This step is most likely to succeed if the Post-Conviction Relief (PCR) or pardon is granted.
+- Retain an experienced immigration attorney ASAP after successful with Post-Conviction Relief (PCR).
+This step is most likely to succeed if the Post-Conviction Relief (PCR) or pardon is granted.

 Not sure where to start?
 Contact us for support.